 They are also trained to rule out any risk factors and recommend imaging if appropriate.

-At Fulcrum body wellness clinic, we co treat alongside medical doctors and are open to communicating with your medical clinic to ensure you are receiving the best care for your back pain.
+At Fulcrum Clinic, we co treat alongside medical doctors and are open to communicating with your medical clinic to ensure you are receiving the best care for your back pain.

 Exercise is one of the most beneficial tools to assist in back pain recovery and is anything that helps your body move better and more efficiently.